Growing Dome Gardening Advice

 Grow A Lot With A Little

 A 15′ Greenhouse in Ontario, Canada March Dome of the Month – Ron Cole March’s Dome of the Month features a 15′ Growing Dome in Ontario, Canada.
-Ron Cole, built his greenhouse with our 15′ Geodesic Dome Greenhouse Kit in October of 2014 to experiment with plants he can’t usually grow.
+Ron Cole built his greenhouse with our 15′ Geodesic Dome Greenhouse Kit in October 0f 2014 to experiment with plants he can’t usually grow.
 The 15′ Growing Dome...

 Continue reading »

-Floating Island Plants for your Pond Maintaining a healthy water tank in our domes depends on numerous factors.
-One of the most common questions we are asked pertains to controlling the algae growth in the water tank.
-Why do I have more algae in the winter?
-It is important to understand that algae develop primarily...
+Floating Island Plants for Your Pond Maintaining a healthy above ground pond in our domes depends on numerous factors.
+One of the most common questions we are asked pertains to controlling the algae growth in the pond garden.
+Floating pond planters are a perfect way to keep the algae away and add beauty!
+Why do...

 Continue reading »